Mikejo5000/vsts-docs-pr/docs/work/kanban/add-columns.md

 Now that you've got the essentials of how to work with your Kanban board, here's how you get it to look like what you need it to.

-You'll see different column titles and choices based on the [Process](../work-items/guidance/choose-process.md) you used to create your team project and whether your team has chosen to [treat bugs like requirements or like tasks](../customize/show-bugs-on-backlog.md).
+You'll see different column titles and choices based on the [Process](../work-items/guidance/choose-process.md) you used to create your project and whether your team has chosen to [treat bugs like requirements or like tasks](../customize/show-bugs-on-backlog.md).

-First, open the Kanban portal for your team project.
+First, open the Kanban portal for your project.
 Click the **Board** link from the **Work>Backlogs** page.

 <img src="_img/kanban-basics-intro.png" alt="Kanban board, Agile template" style="border: 1px solid #C3C3C3;" />